JackSzwergold/Cheat-Sheets/content/mamp/oracle_oci8_module_items.md

 We are not permanently setting `ORACLE_HOME` so just use this as the path:

-    instantclient,/opt/oracle/instantclient/instantclient_19_8
+    instantclient,/opt/oracle/instantclient/instantclient_23_3

 After PECL does it’s thing, the `oci8.so` should be compiled and ready to go.

 #### Installing the OCI8 Module

-Now adjust the PHP config file (`php.ini`) like this to get PHP to recognize it:
+[Now adjust the PHP config file (`php.ini`) like this to get PHP to recognize it:

-    sh -c "printf '\n[OCI8]\nextension=oci8.so\n' >> /Applications/MAMP/bin/php/php7.0.8/conf/php.ini"
+    sh -c "printf '\n[OCI8]\nextension=oci8.so\n' >> /Applications/MAMP/bin/php/php8.2.0/conf/php.ini"

-Now start MAMP again and check the output of the PHP info page and `oci8` should be clearly listed there under installed components.
+Now start MAMP again and check the output of the PHP info page and `oci8.so` should be clearly listed there under installed components.]()